The Whole Story*

 How the pieces fit together to me:

-I'm also, regarding the early years, going to say a trickle of instruments happened in '76 - probably the initial hundred - ramped up through '77, and they found their groove into '78 with the cream pickup era and Denny Rauen.
+I'm also, regarding the early years, going to say a trickle of instruments happened through '76 - probably the initial hundred into '77 - and, ramping up through '77, they found their groove heading into '78 with the cream pickup era and Denny Rauen.

 Victoria, who worked in the office from Fall '77 through the end (and married Randy Curlee in '82, went to high school with Randy Dritz AND Sonny Storbeck was her brother-in-law) offered that the closing of the company also had to do with the economy of the time: "Randy closed the business in 1982 due to sky-high interest rates during the recession of the early 80s which made it impossible to borrow against accounts receivable.
 Randy and I married, we packed up the all the guitar parts and moved to San Antonio, TX because he had taken a position with Yamaha as the District Manager for TX, OK, LA, and AK."

 Thus solving the mystery of why I found the stash an hour from my shop!
 The man who bought the rights & stock and stored it in San Antonio, TX for almost 30 years wishes to remain anonymous.
 He was a sales rep for a music accessory wholesaler and was going to restart the company but found "Repping parts and accessories was a hell of a lot easier than building guitars."
 He was a quiet, retired man who was happy to see the lot go to someone excited about it, also probably VERY relieved to find someone who knew what it all was and was willing to buy every scrap.
 (Please note, we do not make our new basses from these old parts.
 We did some "Heritage" builds with some, but the new SD Curlees are made to different spec by different shop processes and with MUCH better parts.
-Any of the stash for sale are listed in the FAQ down on this page.)
+Any of the stash for sale would appear on the inventory page.)

 Victoria: "Randy was promoted by Yamaha to head up their Drums, Guitars, and Amps division in Buena Park, CA, so we moved to Orange County.
 He was very successful in this position and managed all aspects of the division including overseeing much of the advertising while recruiting many top name performers to be featured in the commercials and ads that he coordinated.
 He had a knack for connecting with other musicians due to his love of music.
 Randy was a true entrepreneur and always looking for an angle.
 But his entrepreneurial drive made him restless, and despite his success, he wasn't very happy working for other people and always longed to run his own business.
 He ultimately left Yamaha and joined Peavey Guitars where he worked until he passed from complications of diabetes at the age of 56.
 Thank you for keeping S.D.
 Curlee alive.
 Randy would be thrilled."

-A donation is made from each sale to diabetes causes in memory of Randy Curlee.
+Donations from instrument sales by the resurrected company were made to diabetes causes in memory of Randy Curlee.

 Randy Dritz is still fixing things & doing instrument repair in Illinois.